 In December 2020, the Company entered into a co-investment structure, acquiring Clara-Pensions Group Limited (Clara), a start-up firm built to serve as a conduit to United Kingdom defined benefit pension plan buy-out transactions.
 WROL owns a 49.75% interest in Niederkorn Adjacent Partners S.C.Sp (a limited partnership) and a 50% interest in Niederkorn Adjacent Investments GP II S.a.r.l. (a general partnership).
 The limited partnership owns a majority interest in Clara's outstanding ordinary shares.
-Income from the investment is presented in share of net earnings of equity method investee in the statements of comprehensive income (loss).

-The investment in Niederkorn Adjacent Partners S.C.Sp is considered a Variable Interest Entity (VIE), however the Company is not required to consolidate Niederkorn Adjacent Partners S.C.Sp as the Company does not have the power to direct the VIE activities that most significantly impact the VIE's performance.
+The investment in Niederkorn Adjacent Partners S.C.Sp was considered a Variable Interest Entity (VIE), however the Company is not required to consolidate Niederkorn Adjacent Partners S.C.Sp as the Company does not have the power to direct the VIE activities that most significantly impact the VIE's performance.